We’ve got your step-by-step guide on how to screen data for indications of fake followers and an explanation about why they're a problem.

 The Red Flag: A very low engagement and very large audience size can be an indicator of fraudulent followers.

 - Ask an influencer for screenshots of their engagement rates.

-- VidIQ is a quick way to get a sense if a YouTuber’s engagement rate is healthy.
+- VidIQ is another way to get a quick sense of engagement rates on an influencer's YouTube video.